shadowsocks/shadowsocks-qt5/README.md

 Shadowsocks-Qt5 is written in pure C++ with Qt5 magic.
 It is not a standalone programme.
 But only works along with ss-local binary from [shadowsocks-libev project](https://github.com/madeye/shadowsocks-libev).

 An intuitive and native UI.
-You don't need to install the huge node.js just to run shadowsocks.
-It's time to forget about the terminal emulator and command prompt.
+And JUST a **GUI**.
+Keep your favourite Shadowsocks port as backend.

 The `gui-config.json` file is partially compatible with [shadowsocks-gui](https://github.com/shadowsocks/shadowsocks-gui).
 In order to serve better, some new values have been added.